Trusted WordPress tutorials, when you need them most.

 Brilliant, the plugin worked a treat!

-For some reason Google deleted the email account I used for admin and I have been trying to sort the WordPress request for ages
+For some reason Google deleted the email account I used for admin and I have been trying to sort the Wordpress request for ages

 Many thanks!

-3. Gretchen Heber says
+4. Gretchen Heber

 Thank you so much!
 This has been dogging my client forEVER (leftover problem from pvs developer).
 Method 2 did the trick and I’m the hero!